A lecture by Ekene Ijeoma with response by Amina Blacksher, Adjunct Assistant Professor, Columbia GSAPP.

-Ijeoma’s Breathing Pavilion is on view at Ashland Plaza in Brooklyn until May 11th.
-Commissioned by Van Alen and Downtown Brooklyn Partnership, Breathing Pavilion creates a public space of reprieve during this time of intense hardship and loss.
-Site-specific performances are scheduled weekly throughout the run of the installation.
+Ijeoma’s Breathing Pavilion was on view at Ashland Plaza in Brooklyn until May 11th.
+Commissioned by Van Alen and Downtown Brooklyn Partnership, Breathing Pavilion created a public space of reprieve during this time of intense hardship and loss.
+Site-specific performances were scheduled weekly throughout the run of the installation.

 Current additional works in development by Ijeoma and his lab Poetic Justice include A Counting, a series of phone and internet-based artworks, and Black Mobility and Safety in the US, a series of public lectures, conversations, and panels.
 A Counting is an ongoing series of video-based and sound-based voice portraits of US cities that explore the linguistic and ethnic inequality in the US Census by counting to a hundred with a different language for each number.
 In Summer 2020, three editions were launched for New York City, Houston and Omaha in partnership with the Museum of the City of New York, Brooklyn Public Library, Contemporary Arts Museum Houston and Bemis Center for Contemporary Art.